astronights/hypors/README.md

-# hypors
-Hypothesis Testing for Polars
+# Hypothesis Testing for Polars

+Rust implementations for Hypothesis Testing supporting Polars objects.

+This repository is currently a Work in Progress.